synac-chat/synac-legacy/README.md

 I just tried and already love IRC, but it's too complicated to set up and configure for somebody like me.
 Differences from IRC:

-- /msg:s are E2E encrypted.
 - Bot accounts should be marked so you can see if somebody is a bot.
 - Channels can only be created with a specific permission.
 - Each account gets a (resettable) token.
 This token is stored on the client and used to log in with, instead of the password.
 - Message logs are kept by default.
 - Most configuration is done from inside the application itself.
 - Nicknames are claimed using a password by default.
+- Private messages are end-to-end encrypted

 ## Why not Discord?